OriginalPato/ThoughtAi-Pool-Miner/README.md

 ## Running

+**DO NOT RUN MULTIPLE INSTANCES**

+This miner has been written in such a way that we fully utilize the CPU.
+Running multiple instances **WILL** cause more harm than good.

 You do not need your thought wallet running to use this miner.
 All of the jobs will come from the mining pool, you will just need to specify your payout address.

 ### Prerequisite